 In 2008, President Barack Obama campaigned on a promise to close the military prison, and on his second full day in office he signed Executive Order 13492, which ordered the closure of the prison within the year after a review of all the remaining prisoners.
 While the population of the prison fell from 242 to 41 during his time in office, it was not closed and at one point his administration designated 48 men for indefinite detention.
 One obstacle Obama faced in trying to close the prison was the National Defense Authorization Act of 2015, which banned the transfer of imprisoned men at Guantánamo Bay military prison to U.S. soil.
 This obstacle to the closure of the prison remains in place.

-President Donald Trump has not only refused to close Guantánamo Bay military prison, but he has also pledged to fill it with more prisoners.
+Former President Donald Trump not only refused to close Guantánamo Bay military prison, but also pledged to fill it with more prisoners.
 During a 2016 campaign rally he said, “Guantánamo Bay, which by the way…we are keeping open.
 Which we are keeping open…and we’re gonna load it up with some bad dudes, believe me, we’re gonna load it up.”
 In 2018 Trump signed Executive Order 13823 overturning Obama’s order to close the prison and authorizing the government to “transport additional detainees” to Guantánamo Bay.
 In 2017 Trump’s Department of State also dismantled the Office of the Special Envoy for Guantánamo Closure, which was responsible for organizing the release of individuals imprisoned and for monitoring them post-release.

 Although the conditions at Guantánamo Bay have reportedly improved in recent years, the “improvements” cited demonstrate the previous extent of its restrictive and harsh conditions.
 For example, the remaining men imprisoned are now allowed a change of clothes and analog wristwatches and are no longer kept isolated in their cells all day.
 However, the men still imprisoned at Guantánamo Bay argue that these slight improvements do not take away from the fact that they are not free.
 One of them, Abdul Latif Nasser, wrote in February 2020, “You might say things are better here in Guantanamo than they used to be.
 I am no longer kept in solitary confinement in a freezing, empty cell, as I was for the first four years….
 But the mental anguish, the pain and humiliation of being shackled for no reason—that never changes.”